vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

   data () {
     return {
-      message: 'Hi, welcome to the Vue.js cookbook',
+      message: 'Welcome to the Vue.js cookbook',
       username: ''
     }
   },